chrismhodgson/nextjs-pfrac/data/_pages/races/barnsley-boundary-relay.md

 ---
-start_date_time: 15 June 2024 a﻿t 08:00 – see below for individual leg start times
+start_date_time: Date for 2025 tbc a﻿t 08:00 – see below for individual leg start times
 organiser: Steve Dickinson (steve@osi.uk.com) – 07850 445613.
 Contact Steve if
   interested in entering a team.
 header: races/barnsley-boundary-relay.jpg